-After a long search over five years, I found Christ visiting five different continents and many different countries.
-I had a near-death experience that made me aware that death was not the end of life but just the beginning doorway.
+I found Christ after a long search over a five-year period visiting five different continents and many different countries.
+I had a near-death experience that made me aware that death was not the end of life, but just the beginning doorway.
 I actually left my body and saw myself from the ceiling.
 As I hovered between death and life, I cried out to a God I did not know.
 I thought that, when a person died, that was it!
 I said to a God I didn't know, "I will give you my life and do whatever You want if You spare my life and let me live."
 God heard my prayer, and I immediately found myself back in my body.
-From that point on, I felt like an invisible someone led me-but I didn't know who God was!
+From that point on, I felt like I was led by an invisible someone-but who God was I didn't have a clue!
 Nobody had ever told me the Gospel of Christ, so I tried religion in the form of Hinduism and Buddhism.
 That did not satisfy my inward thirst for God, so I went on to study philosophy and some other weird stuff that bordered on occultism.